Jeu de Paume (museum): History

-The rectangular building was constructed in 1861 during the reign of Napoleon III as a complement to the already-existing Orangerie building.
-It was designed for jeu de paume, which nowadays is known as real tennis, court tennis or royal tennis.
-As tennis supplanted jeu de paume as a sport, the Jeu de Paume proved an inadequate space and was transformed into a gallery.
+The rectangular building was constructed in 1861 at the request of Napoleon III.
+Napoleon III tasked Charles Delahaye to oversee the construction of the building and he commissioned Hector-Martin Lefuel as the architect.
+It was designed for jeu de paume, which nowadays is known as real tennis, court tennis or royal tennis, but its exterior complemented the already-existing Orangerie building.
+In 1877, Delahaye commissioned Virant to design a second court on the East side of the building.
+However, as tennis supplanted jeu de paume as a sport, the Jeu de Paume proved an inadequate space and was transformed into a gallery in 1909.

-When the Musée du Luxembourg opened its doors to foreign schools of painting at the end of the 19th century, the works it sponsored became important enough to require a separate exhibition space, and in 1909 the Jeu de Paume re-opened as a gallery with the “One hundred portraits of women from the 18th-century English and French Schools” exhibition.
+When the Musée du Luxembourg opened its doors to foreign schools of painting at the end of the 19th century, the works it sponsored became important enough to require a separate exhibition space, and in 1909 the Jeu de Paume re-opened as a gallery with the "One hundred portraits of women from the 18th-century English and French Schools" exhibition.
 Operating first as an extension of the Louvre and Musée de l'Orangerie, it became an independent gallery from 1922, showing country and/or artist-themed expositions mostly modern foreign works.
 The gallery shifted towards an avant-garde style with the 1937 Exposition Internationale and an "Origins and development of Independent International Art" show organised by Jean Cassou, Matisse, Braque, Picasso and Léger.